home | what's new | other sitescontact | about

 a terrorized mind is incapable of listening

-This state of total identification with an external source of salvation, a surrendering of self and critical faculties, is fueled by a terrorized mind – a dysfunction which believes “I don’t have enough” because “I am not enough.”
+This state of total identification with an external source of salvation, a surrendering of self and critical-reasoning faculties, is fueled by a terrorized mind – a dysfunction which believes “I don’t have enough” because “I am not enough.”
 This fearful mental state makes one incapable of living freely, incapable of listening, incapable of opening oneself to the messages of life.

 a terrorized mind will block anything that threatens its security and safety